John Parrott, MBE

 Alison Perry, OBE

-As her career progressed, Alison continued with her own training in accountancy exams and in 2012 Alison joined a large technology group selling full fibre services across the UK and was an integral part of their accounts and HR team.
+As her career progressed, Alison continued with her own training in accountancy exams and in 2012, she joined a large technology group selling full fibre services across the UK and was an integral part of their accounts and HR team.

 Of her appointment Alison said: “I was delighted to be invited as a Patron of Woodlands and I have a desire for the hospice to succeed.
 I want to help spread the word of the work of the Hospice and raise the awareness - reaching out to those in the community now and in the future.
 Woodlands is such a beautiful place.
 The staff work so hard to ensure that life does not end without an appropriate care plan.
 Woodlands is not just about end of life.
 They help patients and families to have a quality of life whilst living with their illness.
 It was due to the dedication and kindness of the hospice team for a very dear friend that led me to begin fundraising in her memory”.